 Launched in 2016, Seven Seas Explorer was designed to be the most luxurious ship ever built.
 Carrying just 750 guests with 557 crew, quality service, décor and attention to detail is experienced at every turn.
 All guests have a their own private balcony to relax on and can even order dinner course by course there at no extra cost.

 Upon arrival in Cape Town, you will have three nights to explore this beautiful area.
 Give our knowledgeable travel experts a call to arrange your hotel.

 A wonderful city on South Africa’s southwest coast, Cape Town is brimming in unforgettable moments.
 Relax on the beach amongst wild penguins on Boulders Beach, visit Robben Island, and board a cable car to the top of Table Mountain.

-You’ll have the day to keep exploring the city, before boarding the Seven Seas Explorer cruise ship at midday.
+You’ll have the morning to keep exploring the city, before boarding the Seven Seas Explorer cruise ship at midday.